pavelkryukov/putty-aes-ni/README.md

 ### Next steps

-The following ideas may be used by Information Security course students for their projects:
+Following ideas for PuTTY enhancements may be used by Information Security course students for their projects:
-* Add ARM SHA and AES flows to PuTTY
 * Use RdRand for random numbers generation
+* Add ARM AES and SHA flows _(low priority as Windows runs on ARMv7, while the extensions are for ARMv8 only)_

 ### Further Reading